-China orders its airlines to suspend use of Boeing 737 MAX 8 aircraft
+Chinese carriers, Ethiopian Airlines suspend use of Boeing 737 MAX 8 aircraft after crash

 Cayman Airways said it had grounded both of its new 737 MAX 8 jets until it got more information.

-But no other airlines said they were grounding their 737 MAX 8 aircraft.
+But no other airlines or regulators said they were grounding the aircraft.
 By the end of January, Boeing had delivered 350 of the 737 MAX family jets to customers, with another 4,661 on order.

-A U.S. official told Reuters the United States was unsure of what information China was acting on.
+A U.S. official told Reuters the United States was unsure what information China was acting on.

-The U.S. official, speaking on condition of anonymity due to the sensitivity of the matter, said there were no plans to follow suit given the 737 MAX 8 had a stellar safety record in the United States and there was a lack of information about the cause of the Ethiopian crash.
+Speaking on condition of anonymity due to the sensitivity of the matter, the officials said there were no plans to follow, given the 737 MAX 8 had a stellar safety record in the United States and there was a lack of information about the cause of the Ethiopian crash.

 Western industry sources say China has been at pains in recent years to assert its independence as a safety regulator as it negotiates mutual safety standard recognition with regulators in the United States and Europe.